ember-learn/ember-blog/content/the-ember-times-issue-210.md

 - GitHub now has full support for syntax highlighting the template tag component authoring format. (`.gjs`/`.gts`).
 Thanks to everyone who contributed by converting their files 👏.
 - [Ember's Discord server](https://discord.gg/emberjs) has now an amazing [showcase channel](https://discord.com/channels/480462759797063690/1221113538396028938).
 The goal of this place is to share amazing apps or addons build with Ember!
 - EmberConf is happening in New York City 🗽 on the 31st of May.
-With this short timeline the [opened CFP](https://forms.gle/k6MDnSomcyB4XZueA) will close on the 17th of April and talks will be accepted on a rolling basis.
+With this short timeline, the [opened CFP](https://forms.gle/k6MDnSomcyB4XZueA) will close on the 17th of April and talks will be accepted on a rolling basis.
 So do you want to share your Ember story from the Big 🍎, [send your CFP now](https://forms.gle/k6MDnSomcyB4XZueA)!

 ---